 DISCLOSURE OF PERSONAL INFORMATION TO OUR SERVICE PROVIDERS

-In order to fulfill the purposes identified above, in , we partner with service providers.
+In order to fulfill the business purposes identified above, in Section 5., Business and Commercial Purposes, we partner with service providers.
 For example, we may partner with service providers to (a) manage a database of customer information; (b) assist us in distributing e-mails; (c) assist us with direct marketing and data collection; (d) provide data storage and analysis; (e) provide fraud prevention; (f) provide customer service; (g) provide order fulfillment and/or delivery services; and (h) provide other services designed to assist us in developing and running our Websites and maximizing our business potential.
 We may disclose your personal information to a service provider for a disclosed business purpose.
 When we disclose personal information for a business purpose, we enter a contract that describes the purpose and requires the service provider to both keep that personal information confidential and not use it for any purpose except performing the contract.
-In addition to service providers, we work with third parties for targeted advertising and analytics for commercial purposes, as discussed, below, in
+In addition to service providers, we work with third parties for targeted advertising and analytics for commercial purposes, as discussed, below, in Section 7.

 Information Processed by Our Service Providers: